Bowel Function After Surgery: What to Expect and How to Manage

 Causes and Symptoms of Hernias in Men

-Hernias occur when internal tissue or organs push through a weakness in the surrounding muscle or connective tissue.
+Hernias occur when internal tissue or organs push through a weakness in the surrounding muscle or connective tissue, often requiring evaluation by a Colorectal & General Surgeon.
 While hernias can affect anyone, men are more likely to develop them due to specific anatomical and lifestyle factors.
 Recognising the symptoms and the potential causes can help in seeking appropriate treatment and preventing complications.
 This article explores the key signs, causes, and treatment options for hernias in men.

 Symptoms of Hernias